bevacqua/campaign/README.md

 ### `from`

-An optional `from` address can be provided, the `client` is responsible for trying to make it look like that's the send address.
+The `from` address for our emails.
+The `client` is responsible for trying to make it look like that's the send address.
+Not necessarily used for authentication.

 ### `client`